MITXy/ML-Competitions/readme.md

 This repository includes my solutions to various machine learning competitions.
 Each competition solution is organized into its own directory, which typically includes the following:

-- `README.md`: A description of the competition and problem statement.

 - `data/`: A directory containing the raw data for the competition.

 - `notebooks/`: A directory containing Jupyter notebooks or other scripts used to analyze and model the data.